zaboco/elm-draggable/README.md

     | DragMsg Draggable.Msg
 ```

-5. Setup the config used when updating the `Drag` state.
+#### 5. Setup the config used when updating the `Drag` state
 For the simplest case, you only have to provide a handler for `onDragBy`:
 ```elm
 dragConfig : Draggable.Config Msg
 dragConfig =
     Draggable.basicConfig OnDragBy
 ```

-6. Your update function must handle the messages declared above:
+#### 6. Your update function must handle the messages declared above
-- for `OnDragBy`, which will be emitted when the user drags the element, the new position will be computed using the `Delta` `(dx, dy)`
+- For `OnDragBy`, which will be emitted when the user drags the element, the new position will be computed using the `Delta` `(dx, dy)`
 - `DragMsg` will be forwarded to `Draggable.update` which takes care of both updating the `Drag` state and sending the appropriate event commands.
 In order to do that, it receives the `dragConfig`.
 As mentioned above, this function assumes that the model has a `drag` field holding the internal `Drag` state.
 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )